richiecc/fisherbot/REPORT.md

 ![User's total XP](images/report/xp_total.png)

 #### **Buying Items**
-Purchasing items has not yet been implemented.
+Displaying rods is implemented, but purchasing items is not.
 The idea is to dynamically build the shop display for fishing rods similar to the ones shown in the `shop` command.
  * `rods`
    * Display which rods are purchasable, similar to how the `shop <rarity>` is displayed.
  * `buy rod <rod>`